 - Vinegar – particularly balsamic for beef-based dishes

-Experiment using small increments, tasting as you go until the briny flavor is reduced.
+Experiment by adding these in small increments, and tasting as you go until you subdue the briny flavor.

-If these fixes don’t do the job, there’s another idea you might want to try.
+If these fixes don’t do the job, there’s another idea you can try.
 Read on!

-Back in the day at my house, the conventional wisdom was to grab a potato, peel it, and plunk it into the pot when Grandma got heavy handed with the seasoning.
+Back in the day at my house, the conventional wisdom was to grab a potato, peel it, and plunk it into the stew pot when Grandma got heavy-handed with the seasoning.

-The idea was that it would absorb the excess as it simmered in her gravy.
-It was taken out before it got soft enough to fall apart.
-Of course, Grandma always ate it later – it was Grandpa who was on the low-sodium diet!
+The idea was that it would absorb the excess salt as it simmered in the gravy.
+We took it out before it got soft enough to fall apart.
+Of course, Grandma always ate it later – Grandpa was on a low-sodium diet!

-An absorbent starch like rice or pasta may absorb excess sodium in your soup, stew, or sauce for a less briny taste overall.
-The added bulk will also soak up liquid, so add broth or water as needed.
+An absorbent starch like rice, pasta, or other grains may absorb excess sodium in your soup, stew, or sauce for a less briny taste overall.
+The added bulk also soaks up liquid, so add broth or water as needed.

 If you are rescuing a sauce or broth, you may be able to strain and discard the added starch.
-This is more difficult with stews and soups, as the rice or pasta becomes part of the dish.
+It’s more challenging with stews and soups, as the rice or pasta becomes part of the dish.

-A dish that is not utterly ruined by an overabundance of sodium, but that is nevertheless quite briny, can be served in a way that will minimize its impact on the palate.
+For a dish that is not utterly ruined by an overabundance of sodium but nevertheless quite salty, try presenting it in a way that minimizes the impact on the palate.

-Serve small portions with mild side dishes like baked potato, bread, rice, or pasta, and avoid offering butters and cheeses that tend to be high in sodium.
+Serve small portions with mild and unseasoned side dishes like baked potatoes, bread, steamed rice, steamed vegetables, or pasta, and avoid offering salted butter or cheese, which tends to be high in sodium.

-Top the meal off with a refreshing sorbet for dessert.
+Finish the meal with a refreshing sorbet or ice cream for dessert.